danfuzz/samizdat/doc/parsing-in-samizdat.md

 `"foobar"`, resulting in the yielded value `@f` and a remainder of `"oobar"`.
 Note that because of the prioritized ordering, the second alternate could never get picked in this case.

+### Future direction: Destructuring bind

+If in the future a "destructuring bind" form is supported, then it will probably be introduced by an approximate/tilde (`~`).

 Token Syntax